deadwingg/ohmyzsh/README.md

 Oh My Zsh is an open source, community-driven framework for managing your [zsh](https://www.zsh.org/) configuration.

 Sounds boring.
-Let's try again.
+Let's try again -ain -in -n -.

 __Oh My Zsh will not make you a 10x developer...but you may feel like one.__